lingsoft/smegram-elg/README.md

 ### Response structure

 The array-of-arrays `errs` has one array per error.
-Within each error-array:
+Within each error array:
 - `original` is the original text that is detected
 - `start`/`end` are offsets in text
 - `type` is the (internal) error type
 - `explanation` is the human-readable explanation
-- `suggetionss` is a list of possible suggestions for replacement of the `original` text in the content.
+- `suggestion` is a list of possible suggestions for replacement of the `original` text in the content.

 ### Example call